Why AI Won’t Do When It Comes to Your Written Content

 “Melanie isn’t just a great writer, she’s also a tremendous listener.
 The write-up she did for me was professional and personal and far beyond what I could have put together to represent myself.”

-I hear that last part all the time: Business owners hate selling themselves.
+I hear that last part all the time.
+Business owners hate selling themselves.
 They would much rather let their work do the talking for them.

 But, here’s the thing: The work can only do the talking for them if they’re attracting the clients they want by relating to their needs.
 Business owners daring enough to write their bios miss the mark by making it all about their qualifications instead of identifying the pain point they solve and why they are passionate about solving it.